Pennsylvania

 • Be sure not to make any marks on the inner secrecy envelope.
 The voter’s ballot MUST be enclosed and sealed in the inner secrecy envelope or it will not be counted.

-• Seal the inner envelope within the outer envelope.
+• Seal the sealed inner envelope within the outer envelope.

-• Sign and date the outer envelope – if the voter does not sign and date the declaration on the return envelope the ballot WILL NOT be counted.
+• On the outside of the return envelope, sign the declaration and date it with the date you sign the declaration; if the voter does not sign and date the declaration with the date the declaration is signed, the ballot WILL NOT BE COUNTED..

 • Mail in the ballot, leaving enough time for it to be received by Election Day or deliver it in-person to the County Election Office or other Designated Location in the voter’s county by Election Day at 8:00 p.m.
 (ET).
 The voted ballot cannot be returned to the voter’s polling place.